 - You have the right to ask for rectification and/or deletion of your information.

-- You have the right to access your information
+- You have the right of access to your information

 - You have the right to lodge a complaint with the Federal Trade Commission (FTC) you feel your rights have been infringed.